List of DC Comics characters: D: Devastation in other media

 Devastation appears in Young Justice, voiced by Diane Delano.
-This version is a member of the Light under the sub-group Onslaught.
+This version is a member of the Light and Onslaught who later enters a relationship with fellow member Psimon.

+Devilance

+Devilance was once one of the most respected minions of Darkseid, working as a hunter.
+Devilance was tapped to track and destroy Darkseid's hated rivals, the Forever People.
+When he found them on an island in the Pacific Ocean, the Forever People summoned Infinity-Man.
+Devilance and Infinity-Man engaged in a battle that destroyed the small island they were fighting on.
+Both of them are presumed dead; although Infinity-Man returns to assist the Forever People, Devilance is not seen again for years.
+Devilance resurfaces in the 2006 series 52, where he hunts Starfire, Adam Strange and Animal Man on a remote planet where they are stranded.

 Devil Ray

 Devil Ray is a character who was originally created for the TV series Justice League Unlimited, voiced by Michael Beach, before appearing in the main comics continuity.
 In the comics, he first appeared in Black Manta #1 (November 2021).

 The Justice League Unlimited incarnation of Devil Ray was created because Black Manta and other Aquaman characters were unavailable.
-He appears as a member of Gorilla Grodd's Secret Society until he is accidentally killed by Deadman possessing Batman's body when trying to save Wonder Woman from Devil Ray's ambush.
+He appears as a member of Gorilla Grodd's Secret Society until he is accidentally killed by Deadman possessing Batman's body.

 The comic book incarnation of Devil Ray is a human with Atlantean heritage and a former henchman of Black Manta and Human Flame.
 Having made the Trident of Oricalchum with help from Human Flame's henchmen, he went to Black Manta as he would wield it properly.
-When Devil Ray was unable to detonate the poison bombs around Atlantis, Black Manta confiscates the Trident of Orichalcum and sends Devil Ray on his way advising him not to go down the same path as him.
+When Devil Ray was unable to detonate the poison bombs around Atlantis, Black Manta confiscates the Trident of Orichalcum.

 Dex-Starr

 Dex-Starr is a character appearing in American comic books published by DC Comics.
 He was created by Shane Davis, and first appeared in the one-shot Final Crisis: Rage of the Red Lanterns (2008).

-Dex-Starr is an abandoned stray blue domestic cat from Earth, adopted by a woman in Brooklyn who names him Dexter.
-After his owner is killed, Dexter's rage attracts a Red Lantern ring and inducts him into the Corps.
+Dex-Starr was originally a stray blue domestic cat from Earth, adopted by a woman in Brooklyn who names him Dexter.
+During a break-in, Dex-Starr scratched a burglar before his owner was killed and he was evicted by the police.
+Homeless, he was grabbed by two street thugs and thrown off the Brooklyn Bridge, but the rage that he felt caught the attention of a red power ring and it came to him before he hit the water.
+Dexter is inducted into the Red Lantern Corps and kills the thugs.
 In an interview with Wizard, Geoff Johns described Dex-Starr as "the most sadistic and malicious" of the Red Lanterns.
 Originally intended as a joke by Davis, Dex-Starr began being featured more prominently due to positive reception.